laboon/CS1632_Fall2017/deliverables/3/deliverable3.md

 Remember to check for implicit as well as explicit requirements!

-You should have at least one test for each requirement, although there is no need to write a traceability matrix.
+You should have at least one test for each requirement.

 ## Defects